Parrows/Parrows/paper/content/response.md

 > the only serious program presented).
 Are there any examples of using
 > other Arrow instances?
 Is there any point in using anything other than
 > the (->) and Kleisli instances if they don't work with Eden?

+It would be possible to creature further special instances for Eden, if those are of interest.

 >
 > The code in Figure 9 shows that a 'parEvalN' for monadic computations
 > is derivable from one for pure arrows.
 So one could present the